Results Brochure 2021

 This report provides a detailed overview of the YKHEMP 2017-28 sampling project, as well as a description of the results.

-The Health Effects Monitoring Program takes place in Chief Drygeese territory.
-From time immemorial, this has been the traditional land of the Yellowknives Dene First Nation, and more recently, the homeland of the North Slave Métis Alliance.
-We respect the histories, languages, and cultures of First Nations, Métis, Inuit, and all First Peoples of Canada.
+The Health Effects Monitoring Program acknowledges that our work takes place in Chief Drygeese territory.
+From time immemorial, it has been the traditional land of the Yellowknives Dene First Nation.
+We respect the histories, languages, and cultures of all other Indigenous Peoples including the North Slave Métis, and all First Nations, Métis, and Inuit.

 CONTACT US: